Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain

 To extract these elusive signatures from the background of a many-body system, we turn to the paradigm of \emph{quantum sensing}~\cite{Degen:2016pxo,Pirandola:2018osg,DeMille:2024djy,Mercer:2025hfx,Zhang:2020skj}.
 Controlled spin-1/2 particles (qubits) have established themselves as highly sensitive probes of complex quantum environments, underpinning modern sensing technologies across molecular, atomic, and solid-state systems~\cite{Degen:2016pxo}.
 When coupled to an external bath, a qubit’s decoherence dynamics and population relaxation are governed by the spectral properties of the environment~\cite{Lewenstein}.
 This allows for the precise extraction of noise spectra~\cite{Clerk, Young} and Hamiltonian parameters~\cite{Degen:2016pxo} solely through measurements on the two-level probe.

-Motivated by these capabilities, we employ a qubit as a stationary detector --- analogous to an Unruh-DeWitt detector --- to probe the analogous radiation in the chiral spin chain.
+Motivated by these capabilities, we employ a qubit coupled globally to the chiral chain, to probe the analogous radiation in the chiral spin chain~\cite{Cong:2021tnk}.
 In our previous work, we established that the chiral spin chain Hamiltonian can mimic gravitational collapse, satisfying black hole formation conditions even when the Hoop conjecture is violated~\cite{Shanky1}.
 In the present work, we focus on the implications for HR.
 Specifically, we investigate how the qubit's decoherence profile encodes the emergent thermal features of the horizon.

 Our analysis proceeds in two steps.
 First, we examine the radiation spectrum directly using both idealized plane waves and physically realistic Gaussian wave packets.
-We show that while plane waves recover the standard thermal spectrum, localized packets reveal deviations akin to greybody factors~\cite{Unruh1, Don}, challenging the notion of HR as information-free.
+We show that while plane waves recover the standard thermal spectrum, localized packets reveal deviations akin to greybody factors~\cite{Birrell:1982ix,Wald:1995yp,Brout:1995rd, Unruh1, Don}, challenging the notion of HR as information-free.
 Second, we determine the operational conditions for detecting this temperature.
 We demonstrate that a qubit acts as a \emph{faithful thermometer} only in the weak-coupling regime, whereas strong coupling leads to thermalization with the bulk environment rather than the horizon.
 Finally, we discuss the statistical nature of the emission, showing that the radiation remains Poissonian regardless of the geometric ``Hoop" history, suggesting a universal erasure of formation scale information in the Hawking regime.

 \underline{\emph{Model setup:}} To explore the dynamics of HR, we model the gravitational collapse as a sudden quantum quench \cite{Byju:2018eyb,Kaplanek:2020iay, bongs2023quantum,Covey,Balatsky}.
 We model the transition from a pre-horizon mass distribution to a BH using a time-dependent Hamiltonian $H(t)$.
 We assume the system initially evolves under a background Hamiltonian $H_0$ (representing the pre-collapse phase) and undergoes a sudden change at $t=t_0$ representing the formation of the horizon: